 At Oxford, I have tutored ‘International Labour Migration: Economics, Politics, and Ethics’ for the Department of Continuing Education.
 I have also tutored undergraduate-level macroeconomics, microeconomics, sociology, and public affairs in the United States.
 Other professional service includes reviewing for academic journals and funding bodies including the UK Economic and Social Research Council (ESRC).
 I also have been a Programme Committee Member for the Association of Computing Machinery (ACM) WebScience Conferences in 2014 and 2015.
 For more details, see my CV.

 Outside of higher education, I have experience with international development projects in Latin America and East Africa, including consulting for the Foundation for the Education of Young Women (FEYW) in the border region of Juarez, Mexico and El Paso, Texas, US.
-I also have contributed research to the Global Knowledge Partnership on Migration and Development (KNOMAD) and the International Labour Organization (ILO).
+I also have contributed research to the International Organization for Migration (IOM), the Global Knowledge Partnership on Migration and Development (KNOMAD), and the International Labour Organization (ILO).